The City will provide information on resources available following an emergency. Please check back for updates.

 New York City is reopening.
 Organizations may start or expand operations.

 The health and safety of volunteers must remain a priority.
-All volunteers and organizations accepting volunteers must follow the following health guidelines.
+All volunteers and organizations accepting volunteers must follow current health guidelines.
 For the most up-to-date information on COVID-19, visit NYC.gov/coronavirus.